qwchagas/Qiskit_Quantum_Computing/README.md

 #### Miscellaneous

-1) [IBM Quantum Challenge 2020](https://github.com/qwchagas/qiskit/blob/master/misc/challenge4_circuit_optimization_ibm.ipynb): here I explored the sensibility of the transpile function adding up a global phase to a diagonal operator in order to lower the number of gates.
+1) [IBM Quantum Challenge 2020](https://github.com/qwchagas/qiskit/blob/master/misc/challenge4_circuit_optimization_ibm.ipynb): I explored the sensibility of the transpile function adding up a global phase to a diagonal operator in order to lower the number of gates.
 My best score was 50.